-- F. Immediate suspension of permit.
-If violations of this chapter or applicable law pose an immediate threat to the health or well-being of persons or property, the director may suspend a permit pending the conduct of an administrative hearing open to the public or suspension or revocation, provided, however, the immediate suspension shall expire if an administrative hearing open to the public is not held thereon within ten days of the date of suspension. - G. Authority to prescribe additional regulations.
-The director shall enforce the provisions of this chapter and shall promulgate and enforce rules and regulations upon due notice, as the director [he] deems necessary, to carry out the intent of this chapter.
-Such rules and regulations shall, upon approval of the assembly, become a part of and subject to the provisions of this chapter.
+F. Immediate suspension of license [permit].
+If violations of this chapter or applicable law pose an immediate threat to the health or well-being of persons or property, the director may suspend a license [permit] pending the conduct of an administrative hearing open to the public or suspension or revocation, provided, however, the immediate suspension shall expire if the department does not serve an accusation and file it with the administrative hearing office [an administrative hearing open to the public is not held thereon] within ten days of the date of suspension.